frappe/erpnext/erpnext/docs/user/manual/en/accounts/making-payments.md

 Payments made against Sales Invoices or Purchase Invoices can be made by clicking on “Make Payment Entry” button on “Submitted” invoices.

-  1. Update the “Bank Account” (you can also set the default account in the Company master).
+  1. Update the “Bank Account” (you can also set the default account in the organization master).
   2. Update posting date.
   3. Enter the cheque number, cheque date.
   4. Save and Submit.